Alan Thicke’s Cause Of Death Not Uncommon, John Ritter Died Of Same Thing

 There are several risk factors for an aortic tear, and they are some of the same that are common for a heart attack.
 This includes plaque in the arteries, hypertension (high blood pressure) and actual malformations of the heart that may be present from birth.
 Chest trauma can also lead to aortic rupture, such as would occur with a heavy impact into a steering wheel during a motor vehicle accident.
 As far as has been reported, Thicke suffered no traumatic injury prior to his death.

 In most cases that are not caused by traumatic injury, symptoms can begin in a more gradual manner, leaving many people to believe they are having a heart attack because they have chest pain.
 Chest pain should always be considered a medical emergency and investigated by a physician.
-Pain can be described as sharp, stabbing, or tearing, and may be particularly sharp underneath the clavicle.
+Pain can be described as sharp, stabbing, or tearing and may be particularly sharp underneath the clavicle.
 People may experience weakness, fainting, loss of consciousness, difficulty breathing, or blood coming from the mouth.
 Severe back pain is not uncommon.

-Less than half of people survive an aortic rupture, although it can be survived with appropriate treatment such as open heart surgery, if the condition is diagnosed and treated in time and other life threatening conditions (such as lack of oxygen to the brain) have not developed.
+Less than half of people survive an aortic rupture, although it can be survived with appropriate treatment such as open heart surgery if the condition is diagnosed and treated in time and other life-threatening conditions (such as lack of oxygen to the brain) have not developed.

 According to Medical Xpress, approximately 40,000 to 50,000 die in the United States each year because of aortic rupture, although some physicians believe that number may be higher because many cases are not properly diagnosed, especially if they occurred as part of a multiple trauma such as a fall or motor vehicle accident, in which several organs could have been damaged.

-Although many people like Thicke and Ritter die due to aortic rupture, the condition can be treated if caught in time, but time is of the essence.
+Although Thicke, Ritter, and countless others died due to aortic rupture, the condition can be treated if caught in time, but speed is of the essence.

 [Featured Image by Mark Mainz/Getty Images]